golluroSICKAG/CSK_FlowConfig_FeatureBlocks/README.md

 # CSK_FlowConfig_FeatureBlocks

 SensorApp to provide specific features as blocks to be used within the CSK FlowConfig feature.
+The focus here is on features that receive data content, process the data and forward the results via events.
 Features within this SensorApp do not provide a UI itself.
 But they can be configured via the CSK_Module_FlowConfig UI and their setup can be saved within the persistent data of the CSK_Module_FlowConfig as well.
 This makes it possible to focus on the block features and to keep the code to a minimum as most CSK relevant code is not needed in this SensorApp.